By Rachel Alexander, Chinese marketing agency owner based in Christchurch.

 However if you are targeting visitors coming from China, Baidu does not really show .co.nz sites – they are very slow to download and Google is banned over there.
 Baidu favours Mandarin sites hosted in China.
 You have to have a registered business in China to get a .cn domain, so the popular choice is to have a com, Chinese-only site hosted in Hong Kong.
 However, that alone will not make you rank in Baidu.
 You will have to do some search engine optimisation.
 Yes it’s a long-term game.

 P.S.
 Alexanders can help with translation, building, hosting and search optimisation for Hong Kong Mandarin sites.

-There are three magazines that are free to take at the main Chinese supermarket.
+To be honest, I've had better success on the digital options.
+But there are magazines that are free to take at the main Chinese supermarket.
 One is produced monthly and is like a 30-page mini magazine in four colour.
 The other two are light on content but good for reaching 50-60 year olds and seniors.
 Ad campaigns cost under $1k for media placement (plus time to design, translate, and book ad).

-Younger Chinese follow a Christchurch-based WeChat account so you could do WeChat moment advertising.
-There are three popular sub-accounts with separate themes.
+Younger and middle-aged Chinese follow Christchurch-based WeChat accounts and regularly read some news channels so you could do paid posts.
+There are popular sub-accounts with separate themes.
 This entails supplying 4-9 photos and up to 500 words (only the first para shows, and you click to read more).
 Most new Chinese businesses use these channels to get visibility and raise awareness.
 The plus is that you don’t need to worry about graphic design (we can help you to translate).

 There is another Christchurch Wechat account popular among mums – there is a weekly What’s going on in the weekend post for Mums showing where they can take their kids, current Christchurch activities.